What is a Terminal Block?

 - Wire compatibility

 While it is possible to connect two wires together without a terminal block, connecting more than two can be challenging and dangerous.
 Once wires are stripped, the clamping element within the block keeps the lines securely in place, allowing the user to easily determine where everything needs to go.
 The insulated frame that houses the wires keeps the wires secure, and creates simple mounting for ongoing electrical projects.

 Terminal blocks tend to have high current and voltage ratings, and are much tougher than standard connectors.
 Because of their rugged, touch-safe design, blocks provide a versatility and reliability that lends their use to a wide variety of uses and industries.

-Electrical Connector Resources
+Find Terminal Blocks and Electrical Connector Resources with Gateway

+Now that you know how a terminal block works, find the right option from our inventory.
 If your electrical project consists of military-grade connectors and cables, Gateway Cable Company can help.
 As an industry leader since 1979, we create custom, built-to-last products users depend on.
 To request a quote for your terminal block needs, contact us today.